 Winning the business requires team members who can secure the listing, tenant/buyer rep, financing, CRE management or consulting agreement.
 These team members are usually highly assertive, but also are at least midlevel on sociability.
 They are likely less conforming and more independent and self-reliant.
 These team members see a “no” as a temporary obstacle.
 Again, many times this is the market leader him or herself.

 Once the assignment is secured, it needs to be serviced and ultimately closed.
 Market leaders align themselves with team members who possess a higher level of structure and detail, especially when compared to initially finding and winning opportunities.
 These team members may include research, analysts, juniors, and administrators.
 This is not generally where you will find many market leaders, but there are certainly exceptions.

 Market leaders understand these three most basic principles of the CRE management continuum.
 They recognize that individually they cannot master each stage.
-As such, they build teams to better service their client’s needs and ultimately their personal production.
+As such, they build teams to better serve their client’s needs and ultimately their personal production.

 Step #6 to being a market leader is building an infrastructure to support growth.
-Download the other Success Secrets of Market Leaders below:

-At the Massimo Group we have worked with our market leader clients in strategically building personal teams that afford them significant growth in their business.
+At the Massimo Group, we have worked with our market leader clients in strategically building personal teams that afford them significant growth in their business.
 If you would like to speak with someone at The Massimo Group about how we can work with you to build your team for greater success, contact us today.